Wide Gape hooks

 It is a great all-round hook and can be used with a variety of different bottom bait and pop-up presentations, including the spinner rig.
 It comes in barbed or barbless versions, in sizes 2, 4, 6, 8 and 10.

-WIDE GAPE X
+KORDA WIDE GAPE X HOOKS

 This is exactly the same hook as the original version except that it features a heavier gauge of wire, which makes it suitable for more extreme situations in the UK such as snaggy or weedy waters, and for use overseas.